cloud-elements/devportal/docs/guides/formulasC2/reference.md

 * Value Variable: A variable that is replaced by a configurable value when you run a formula instance.

 Formula variables are limited to the formula and cannot have the same name.
 However, you can name variables in different formulas with the same name like "originInstance" or "destinationInstance."

+### Formula Variable Scope

+Formula variables contribute to the formula context and you refer to them by their Formula Step Variable Name.
+This name is always `config.variableName`.
+So, if you create an Element Instance Variable called `originInstance`, you refer to it as `$config.originInstance`.
+A Value Variable called `objectName` is referred to as `$config.objectName`.